YSongYS/CodenamesUltimate/README.md

 Good to have /////////////////////////////////////////////////////////////////////////////////////////
+  * Allow master to enter keyword
+  * Display number and hint
+  * Visualize turn color
+  * Automatically switch turn

+Amazing /////////////////////////////////////////////////////////////////////////////////////////
+  * Wiggle assassin and fade out
+  * Landing page
   * Game room class + user class
       - add id to board class to allow multiple games ongoing
       - users and game rooms as many to many (can join any ongoing game, or start a new game)

-Amazing /////////////////////////////////////////////////////////////////////////////////////////
+  * Chat window
+  * Special editions
+  * Picture version